ThinPrep Screen with HPV for Women 30 Years and Older

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A negative HPV test or Pap smear result does not preclude the presence of carcinoma or intraepithelial lesion; false-negative rates of the Pap test range from 15% to 30%; the false-negative rate of the HPV test (Digene, Hybrid Capture II) is 1.1% to 7.5%.(1,4)
+The Pap test is a screening test for cervical cancer with inherent false-negative results.
+A negative human papillomavirus (HPV) test or Pap smear result does not preclude the presence of carcinoma or intraepithelial lesion.
+The false-negative rates of the Pap test range from 15% to 30%.

-This test is not recommended for patients less than 30 years of age due to the transient nature of the HPV virus in younger patients; test 83342 ThinPrep Screen with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with pap tests diagnosed as ASCUS.
+This test is not recommended for patients <30 years of age due to the transient nature of the HPV virus in younger patients; test 83342 / ThinPrep Screen with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Satisfactory for evaluation.
 Negative for intraepithelial lesion or malignancy.

 Negative for HPV genotypes 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 1. Lorincz AT, Richart RM: Human papillomavirus DNA testing as an adjunct to cytology in cervical screening programs.
 Arch Pathol Lab Med 2003 August;127(8):959-968